otanrikulu/Rdatasets/README.rst

 What is this?
 =============

-``Rdatasets`` is a collection of 570 datasets that were originally distributed alongside the statistical software environment ``R`` and some of its add-on packages.
+``Rdatasets`` is a collection of 597 datasets that were originally distributed alongside the statistical software environment ``R`` and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development.

 What is included?
 =================

-The list of available CSV and doc files is available here:
+The list of available datasets (csv and docs) is available here:

 + `HTML index <http://vincentarelbundock.github.com/Rdatasets/datasets.html>`_
 + `CSV index <http://vincentarelbundock.github.com/Rdatasets/datasets.csv>`_